jwadolowski/cookbook-cq/README.md

   <tr>
     <td><tt>rescue_mode</tt></td>
     <td>Boolean</td>
-    <td>Some packages may cause shutdown of entire OSGi because of
+    <td>Some packages may cause shutdown of the entire OSGi because of
     dependecy (i.e. cycle) or bundle priority issues.
 In such case after package installation java process is still running, however the instance is not responding over HTTP.
 After CQ/AEM restart everyting works